Code-Institute-Submissions/stroemlind-esart_JulyResub/TESTING.md

 * Function with the largest signature take 1 arguments, while the median is 1.
 * Largest function has 8 statements in it, while the median is 4.5.
 * The most complex function has a cyclomatic complexity value of 3 while the median is 1.5.
+I am aware of the warning about the Stripe element, but to setup this code I followed the lessons and Strip documentation.
+Do not cause an issue with the functionality of the code.

     ![script.js](documentation/testing/jshint.png)